 - Northern Scotland, Norway, Spitzbergen, Greenland and Iceland (2013)

 - US South-West Canyonlands and New Orleans (2014 forthcoming)

 This is Lake Hume, near Old Tallangatta, in Victoria near the border with New South Wales.
 I shot it on film on 6x17mm format using a Gaoersi panorama camera and a 75mm Rodenstock Grandagon f6.8 lens.
 It is a long exposure after dark, not sure how long, maybe 5 or 10 minutes.

 In 1987 I was sent around Australia taking photographs of lighthouses for a history of Australian lighthouses, From Dusk Till Dawn.
 This was published in 1988 and contains about ninety of my images.
 I took most of the images on large format (5×4″ film size) and some on 35mm (mainly fisheyes inside the lighthouses).
 The image above is from a 1937 Rollieflex twin-lens reflex.
 There are many others in the blog.

 I am official photographer for Thredbo, Sydney and Narooma Blues Festivals.
 I had exhibitions of live music images at Mogo in 2009 and 2010 at the time of the Narooma/ Bateman’s Bay Blues Festival.
-Here is one from those exhibitions.
+The image above is one from those exhibitions.
 There are many links to live music images under the Blues tab in this blog.